ganeshragav/twittersearch-py/README.md

 Twitteri Search

 A python app searches tweets based on keywords.
+Uses Twitter Streaming api tweepy & unicodecsv for csv conversion

 Features of this Search script :